ExCiteS/geokey/README.rst

     postgres=# CREATE USER django WITH PASSWORD 'django123';

-5. Make `django` a superuser on your database (this is required for tests only and shouldn't be done in production)
+5. Make created user a superuser on your database (this is required for tests only and shouldn't be done in production)

 .. code-block:: console